itsmemauliii/SmartExploreAI/readme.md

-# 📍 SmartExploreAI
+# SmartExploreAI

 SmartExploreAI is a location-based discovery app that helps users find nearby restaurants, cafes, parks, hotels, and shopping venues using open data sources.
 Built with Streamlit and powered by OpenStreetMap via the Overpass API, the app offers an intuitive interface for exploring local places without requiring any API keys.

 ---

-## 🚀 Features
+## Features

-- 🔍 Search by location and category (e.g., Restaurant, Cafe, Park)
+- Search by location and category (e.g., Restaurant, Cafe, Park)
-- 🗺️ Interactive map view with clickable markers
+- Interactive map view with clickable markers
-- 📏 Distance calculation from user-defined location
+- Distance calculation from user-defined location
-- 🗺️ Google Maps directions integration
+- Google Maps directions integration
-- 📥 Download results as CSV for analysis or sharing
+- Download results as CSV for analysis or sharing
-- 🌐 No API key required — uses open data from OpenStreetMap
+- No API key required, uses open data from OpenStreetMap

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend/UI**: Streamlit
 - **Mapping**: Folium + Leaflet